Create Site

 1. In Site Area, choose Draw or Upload/manual.

-3. Confirm the area shown (minimum ~100 m²; very large polygons are rejected).
+4. Confirm the area shown (minimum ~100 m²; very large polygons are rejected).

-4. Use the Layers button to toggle ecosystem layers for context.
+5. Use the Layers button to toggle ecosystem layers for context.

 Geometry is required to move past this step.
+Facilities can proceed with a point.

 Draw or upload site boundary Screenshot: Site area step with draw/upload options